 The tighter the stone is installed to the electrical boxes the better supported the fixtures will be.
 For the proper installation of your stone switchplates, the electrical boxes must be mounted so they don’t protrude beyond the surface of the stone.
 The fixtures should rest firmly on the surface of the stone, without any movement of the fixture itself.
 It is necessary to use the mounting screws provided with the fixtures to mount them to the electrical boxes and not sheetrock screws.
 Make sure the metal frames on the fixtures are straight and flat before installing and that they do not get bowed when screwing them tight to the wall.
 When installing multi gang switchplates it is safest to use a plastic switchplate to align the fixtures with each other prior to installing the stone switchplate.
 Now that the fixtures are properly mounted, gently set the switchplate in place being careful not to let the magnets snap it in place.
 The magnets are quite strong!
 If the switchplate rocks on the wall then remove it, apply a pea size amount of caulk to the wall under the corner where the switchplate rocks, cover the caulk with a piece of paper towel so it doesn’t glue the switchplate to the wall, and gently set the switchplate back in place.

-Wiring for Phone Jacks
+Wiring and Installation of Phone Jacks

 Wiring Color Cross Reference Chart